 But, what is it?
 How does it help the Indians with their EMIs?
 What are the eligibility criteria?
 Is it really that beneficial?
 Let’s find out answers to all such questions with the help of this article.

-How Does A Loan Moratorium Of The RBI Work?
+How Does a Loan Moratorium Work?

 The borrowers who choose to opt for a loan moratorium are not required to pay their EMIs in that period.
 Also, during the moratorium period, the interest is not waived off and continues to accrue on the outstanding amount.
 This means, although they need not pay their debts during the moratorium, they will be expected to pay additional interest on the months for which the EMI moratorium was taken.